Kclamberth/ytAuto/README.md

 -----------------------------------------------------------------------------------------------------------
 1.) `wget "https://raw.githubusercontent.com/Kclamberth/yt-dlp-auto-updater/main/install.sh" && chmod +x install.sh`

-4.)
+2.)
+Simply run the install script via `./install.sh`.

+3.)
 Follow the instructions of the install.sh or copy.sh if you run it immediately afterwards.

 **NOTE:**
 ---------------------------------------------------------------------------------------------------------------------------------